FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_1.md

 }
 ```

 Ok, there is quite a bit more going on this time around.
 The first few lines are going to be exactly the same, we are going to read in the wasm and then instantiate it.
 Once that is done, we are going to get a view into the wasm memory, we do this by first getting the `Ctx` (context) from the module instance.
 Once we have the context we can pull out the memory by calling `memory(0)`, web assembly only has one memory currently so in the short term this will always take the value 0 but moving forward there may be more than one memory allowed.
-One last step to actually get the memory is to call the `view()` method on that, it is quite a few steps but we are finally at a stage where we can modify the module's memory.
+One last step to actually get the raw memory is to call the `view()` method, we are finally at a stage where we can modify the module's memory.
 You may have noticed that the type of `view` is `Vec<Cell<u8>>`, so we have a vector of bytes but each of the bytes is wrapped in a `Cell`.
 A [`Cell`](https://doc.rust-lang.org/std/cell/struct.Cell.html) according to the documentation is a way to allow mutating one part of an immutable value, in our case it is essentially saying "I'm not going to make this memory any longer or shorter, just change what its values are".

 Now we define the string we want to pass into the wasm memory and convert that to bytes.
-We also want to keep track of the byte length of that string so we capture that as `len`

-To update those values we are going to user the [`Zip`](https://doc.rust-lang.org/std/iter/struct.Zip.html) iterator, which just lets us loop over two things at one time.
-So in each iteration of our loop, we are going to stop at both the cell and the string byte setting the value of the cell to the value of the byte.
+We also want to keep track of the byte length of that string so we capture that as `len`.
+To put the string bytes into the memory bytes we are going to user the [`Zip`](https://doc.rust-lang.org/std/iter/struct.Zip.html) iterator, which just lets us loop over two things at one time.
+In each iteration of our loop, we are going to stop at both the cell and the string byte in the same index, in the loop body we are setting the value of the wasm memory byte to the value of the string's byte.
+Notice that we started at index 0 in the `view`, that means our `ptr` parameter is going to be 0 and our byte length is going to be the `len` parameter.

-Now that we have injected this value into the wasm memory, we can bind our `_length` function and execute it, with the arguments `ptr` being `0` and `len` being `32`.

 ```
 cargo run
 original: 34, wasm: 34
 ```

 Huzzah!
 Success again!
 But alas, still pretty useless.
-In the next post we are going to cover step 4 and how we can ease this process for plugin developers.
+It does however give us a good foundation to build upon for working with more complicated data.
+We saw how to interact with the wasm memory on both sides of the equation which we will exploit in part 2.

 [part two](/blog/wasmer-plugin-pt-2/index.html)